GLOBAL MARKETS-Shares rise on U.S. housing data; Ukraine vote looms

 Jan 24 The following are the top stories on the New York Times business pages.
 Reuters has not verified these stories and does not vouch for their accuracy.

-* Better-than-expected housing data lifts Wall Street to record * Bond prices rise on safe-haven bid before Greece, Ukraine voting * Brent settles above $110 on Ukraine, Libya support * Euro falls to 3-month low on German data, EU election uncertainty (Adds oil settlement prices) By Herbert Lash NEW YORK, May 23 Global equity markets edged higher on Friday after better-than-expected U.S. housing data lifted Wall Street into record territory, but yields on Treasuries fell on uncertainty about elections in Ukraine over the weekend.
+* Better-than-expected housing data lift Wall Street to record * Bond prices rise on Greece, Ukraine election worries * Brent steady above $110 as Ukraine, Libya support * Euro falls to 3-month low on German data, EU election uncertainty (Adds close of European bond, stock markets) By Herbert Lash NEW YORK, May 23 Global equity markets edged higher on Friday after better-than-expected U.S. housing data lifted Wall Street into record territory, but yields on Treasuries fell over uncertainty about elections in Ukraine over the weekend.
 The benchmark S&P 500 rose above a closing record high set 10 days ago, but was still shy of an all-time intraday high above 1,900.
 MSCI's measure of global equity performance closed in on all-time peaks last seen in November 2007.
-But the gains were likely a precursor to selling pressure before the close, when U.S. investors are likely to fret about the outcome of the Ukraine elections over a long weekend.
+But gains were likely a precursor to selling pressure before the close when U.S. investors are likely to fret about the outcome of the Ukraine elections over a long weekend.
 "You had a positive data point this morning with the new home sales and the revision of the prior month, so all that's great," said Philip Orlando, chief equity market strategist at Federated Investors in New York.
-"But it would not surprise me if we saw some profit-taking toward the end of the day to position going into the long weekend with this Ukraine-Russia standoff out there on the horizon," he added.
-Sales of new U.S. single-family homes rose more than expected in April and the number of houses on the market hit a 3-1/2 year-high, further signs the housing recovery is poised to regain steam, the Commerce Department said.
-MSCI's all-country world index rose 0.3 percent to 418.33, about 2.4 percent from all-time peaks set in November 2007.
-In Europe, the FTSEuroFirst 300 index of leading regional shares closed up 0.21 percent to 1,369.17.
-The Dow Jones industrial average was up 60.57 points, or 0.37 percent, at 16,603.65.
-The Standard & Poor's 500 Index was up 7.91 points, or 0.42 percent, at 1,900.40.
-The Nasdaq Composite Index was up 29.65 points, or 0.71 percent, at 4,183.99.
-Traders sought safe-haven bonds on the belief that elections in Greece and Ukraine could result in market volatility, including renewed worries of a Greek exit from the euro and the potential for greater tensions surrounding Ukraine.
+"But it would not surprise me if we saw some profit-taking toward the end of the day to position going into the long weekend with this Ukraine-Russia standoff out there on the horizon," Orlando said.
+Sales of new U.S. single-family homes rose more than expected in April and the number of houses on the market hit a 3-1/2 year-high, further signs the sputtering housing recovery was poised to regain steam, the Commerce Department said.
+MSCI's all-country world index rose 0.25 percent to 418.16, about 2.4 percent from all-time peaks set in November 2007.
+In Europe, the FTSEuroFirst 300 index of leading regional shares closed up 0.21 percent to 1,369.17 points.
+The Dow Jones industrial average rose 56.69 points, or 0.34 percent, to 16,599.77.
+The S&P 500 gained 6.98 points, or 0.37 percent, to 1,899.47 and the Nasdaq Composite added 20.141 points, or 0.48 percent, to 4,174.483.
+Traders sought safe-haven bonds on the belief that elections in Greece and Ukraine could result in market volatility, including renewed worries of a Greek exit from the euro currency and the potential for greater tensions surrounding Ukraine.
 "European parliamentary elections and Ukraine elections are key events in the near term which could be driving people into the safety of U.S. Treasuries," said Robbert Van Batenburg, director of market strategy at Newedge USA LLC in New York.
 If Greece's leftist Syriza party wins, its leaders could reject the government's austerity policies and threaten to leave the euro zone, he said.
 If pro-separatist voters in eastern Ukraine fail to participate, it could stoke further tensions between Russia and Ukraine.
 U.S. government bond prices rose, with the 10-year note up 5/32, yielding 2.5356 percent.
 The euro fell to a three-month low of $1.3614 and a 17-month trough against the pound after soft German business sentiment stoked expectations the European Central Bank will lower interest rates next month.
 Concerns that Sunday's European Union election results could destabilize some euro zone governments also weighed on the euro.
-The euro was last at $1.3633, down 0.15 percent.
-The dollar gained 0.24 percent against the yen JPY+ at 101.96.
-Brent crude held above $110 a barrel as U.S. crude futures pushed higher, supported by the crises in Ukraine and Libya as well as positive economic data in the world's top two oil consumers, the United States and China.
-Brent settled up 18 cents at $110.54 a barrel.
-U.S. crude gained 61 cents to $104.35.
-Both Brent and U.S. crude futures posted consecutive weekly gains.
-(Reporting by Herbert Lash; Editing by Nick Zieminski, Meredith Mazzilli and Dan Grebler)
+The euro was last $1.3625, down 0.21 percent.
+Brent oil was supported by the crises in Ukraine and Libya as well as positive economic data in the world's top two oil consumers, the United States and China.
+Investors kept watch on elections in Ukraine, a main gas supply route.
+Brent was up 11 cents at $110.47 a barrel.
+The contract touched $111.04 the previous day, the highest since March 4.
+U.S. crude gained 73 cents to $104.47.
+(Reporting by Herbert Lash; Editing by Nick Zieminski and Meredith Mazzilli)

 Jan 24 The following are the top stories on the New York Times business pages.
 Reuters has not verified these stories and does not vouch for their accuracy.